-Inspired by the Black People’s Day of Action, this project led by IRIE! dance theatre remembers the events of 1981 and their powerful legacy through dance, film, and community engagement.
+Inspired by the Black People’s Day of Action, this project led by IRIE! dance theatre remembers the events of 1981 and their powerful legacy through oral histories, film and events engaging local communities.

 The project worked with Goldsmiths students to collect oral histories, personal and photographic archive material and delivered a series of creative activities in local schools exploring the theme of protest.

-The personal histories gathered across the project led to the creation of a specially commissioned film, an original dance piece by IRIE!
-BA students and a handmade patchwork quilt co-created by the community.
+The personal histories gathered across the project led to the creation of a specially commissioned film; ‘Pioneers and Protests: Seeking Change’, which built on the themes explored in ‘No Justice Just Us’, an original dance piece by IRIE!
+BA students, and the making of a handmade patchwork quilt co-created with the community.

 On Tuesday 2 March 1981, the Black People’s Day of Action saw thousands of people gather in Fordham Park in the aftermath of the New Cross Fire, a tragedy that killed 13 young people at a house party 6 weeks earlier.
 The total who died as a result of the fire would rise to 14 two years later.

 Image: With kind permission and copyright of Peter Arkell (Report Digital)

 The day of action was in response to the national reaction to the fire, characterised by hostile media coverage, government indifference, and the culmination of historic racist and inadequate policing.
 It was a pivotal event in Black British history.

 The demonstrators passed the house on New Cross Road where the fire had taken place, marching through London to Hyde Park and gathering support as they went.

 IRIE! dance theatre is a pioneering organisation first established in 1985 and now leading the first BA Diverse Dance Styles in the U.K.